 Circularity is a booming term in both industry as well as the public debate.
 How can we implement the goal of a circular industry in different sectors, such as food, paper, steel, and chemistry?
-This was this year’s theme of the ISPT Conference on November 19th in Amersfoort.
+This was this year’s theme of ISPT Conference 2019 in Amersfoort.

 The Institute for Sustainable Process Technology (ISPT) had the pleasure of welcoming over 150 guests at the ISPT Conference 2019, the place to be for stakeholders from industry, government, research and SMEs for inspiration and networking.
 The event furthermore offered the opportunity of sharing the results of the latest sustainable projects in process technology.

 Circularity in process industry